Mudumalai Wildlife Sanctuary

 Mudumalai is a part of Niligiri Biosphere Reserve which includes the Bandipur National Park, Rajiv Gandhi National Park (Nagarhole) in Karnataka, and Wayanad Wildlife Sanctuary in Kerala.
 The sanctuary is divided into 5 ranges - Masinagudi, Theppakadu, Mudumalai, Kargudi, and Nellakota.
 There is a high diversity of animal life in the park with about 50 species of fishes, 21 species of amphibians, 34 species of reptiles, 200 species of birds, and 50 species of mammals.
 The park is an ideal home to several endangered and vulnerable species including elephants, Tiger, Gaur, Leopard, Deer, Wild dog, etc. There are about 200 species of birds in the park, including White-rumped vulture, long-billed vulture, Red crest, Mynas, Parakeets, and Owls, etc.

 Theppakadu is the entry point to the Sanctuary which has an Information Centre.
 The forest department organizes Elephant Safari into the park and also Elephant Interaction Camp.
 Trekking is NOT permitted in Mudumalai.
 Also, NO jeep safaris are available here and private vehicles are only allowed on the outer peripheral roads in the park.
 Forest Department runs mini-bus safaris into the Park starting from Theppakadu.
 The safari bus stops at Moyar Watchtower which offers spectacular views of Moyar Gorge & Waterfalls.
-Morning is the best time for safari to spot the wildlife.
-The safari takes visitors to jungle home campus, which is situated 10 km into the deep jungle.
+Morning is the best time for the safari to spot the wildlife.
+The safari takes visitors to the jungle home campus, which is situated 10 km into the deep jungle.

 Forest Department has accommodation in Forest Rest Houses at Theppakadu, Kargudi, Abayaranyam, and Masinagudi.
 The forest department has cottages in various locations within the forests available on a first-come, first-served basis, and there are various private resorts and guest houses that visitors can stay in.